-Somehow mistakenly, Turkey is often pictured as an easy-fitting summer destination for families in search of beautiful beaches and 5-star all-inclusive resorts.
-Well, this is just one of its many qualities, but in reality, this incredibly varied and rich country has so much more to offer its visitors.
-My advice – Don’t just limit yourself to what seems convenient, go and explore Turkey with your eyes wide open.
+Somehow, Turkey is often mistakenly pictured as an easy-fitting summer destination for families in search of beautiful beaches and 5-star all-inclusive resorts.
+Well, this is just one of its many assets, but in reality, this incredibly varied and rich country has so much more to offer its visitors.
+My advice, don’t just limit yourself to what seems convenient, go to explore Turkey with your eyes wide open.
 Taste it, it has one of the best cuisines in the world.
 Discover its glorious past.
-Don’t be afraid to get off the beaten path, do little things like wandering around a typical town, haggle for bargains in the colorful bazaars, step up in a traditional tea house, or eat a kebab on the street.
+Don’t be afraid to get off the beaten path.
+Do little things like wandering around a typical town or haggle for bargains in its colorful bazaars, step into a traditional tea house or eat a kebab on the street.

-Although not as popular as Asiatic Turkey, Thrace has its fair share of natural beauty, which combined with the Balkan culture, Ottoman architecture, Greek remains and picturesque wine regions, makes up a wonderful travel destination all year round.
+Although not as popular as Asiatic Turkey, Thrace has its fair share of natural beauty, which, combined with the Balkan culture, Ottoman architecture, Greek remains, and picturesque wine regions, makes for a wonderful travel destination all year round.

 Asiatic Turkey or Anatolia

-There are thousands of reasons why anyone should visit Turkey at least once in a lifetime, but the sun, the sea and the melting pot of cultures are by far Turkey’s most widely exported charms.
-However, there are still dozens of places and historical marvels in this mind-blowing country waiting to be explored; there are heaps of different activities available from all kind of water deeds and leisure to wild adventures and winter sports, and finally, there is a quintessentially exotic atmosphere almost impossible to find somewhere else that will seduce you at first sight.
-All of these make Turkey special, unique and absolutely charming – A destination that can (and should be) enjoyed by anyone, anyhow, anytime.
+There are thousands of reasons why anyone should visit Turkey at least once in a lifetime, but the sun, the sea, and the melting pot of cultures are by far Turkey’s most widely exported charms.
+However, there are countless places and historical marvels in this mind-blowing country waiting to be explored; there are heaps of different activities available (from water deeds to wild adventures and winter sports), and finally, there is a seductively exotic atmosphere almost impossible to find somewhere else.
+All of these make Turkey special, unique, and absolutely charming – A destination that can (and should be) enjoyed by anyone, anyhow, anytime.